aiidateam/aiida-core/docs/source/developer_guide/core/modifying_the_schema.rst

    This will create the migration file in ``aiida/backends/djsite/db/migrations`` whose name begins with a number followed by some description.
-If the description is not appropriate then change to it to something better but retain the number.
+If the description is not appropriate then change it to something better but retain the number.

 3. Open the generated file and make the following changes::